effectfully/Generic/readme.md

 outj (c₂′ r ys)   = c₂ (λ y -> outj (r y)) ys
 ```

-So universe polymorphism is fully supported, as well as implicit and instance arguments, multiple (including single or none) parameters and indices, higher-order inductive occurrences and you can define functions over described data types just like over the actual ones (though, [pattern synonyms are not equal in power to proper constructors](https://github.com/agda/agda/issues/2069)).
+So universe polymorphism is fully supported, as well as implicit and instance arguments, multiple (including single or none) parameters and indices, irrelevance (partly), higher-order inductive occurrences and you can define functions over described data types just like over the actual ones (though, [pattern synonyms are not equal in power to proper constructors](https://github.com/agda/agda/issues/2069)).

 There is a generic procedure that allows to coerce elements of described data type to elements of the corresponding regular data types, e.g. `outj` can be defined as